Does Quartessence Ease Tensions?: Introduction

-Another possible route is that of dark energy and modified gravity theories \citep[for comprehensive reviews see][]{2010deto.book.....A,Clifton:2011jh}.
-As the underlying nature of dark matter and $\Lambda$ remains utterly unknown, a plethora of models, either phenomenological or emanated from first principles, have been proposed as alternatives to \lcdm.
 An interesting family of such unhortodox cosmologies treats $\Lambda$ and dark matter as two faces of the same entity, a `dark component' that both drives the current accelerated cosmic expansion and is responsible for the growth of the LSS.
 A large variety of these models---often called `unified dark matter' or `quartessence', in analogy to quintessence dark energy---are based on adiabatic fluids or on scalar field Lagrangians.
-On this topic, pioneering studies were made by e.g.\ Refs.~\citep{Sahni:1999qe, Kamenshchik:2001cp, Bilic:2001cg}, whereas for a recent review see e.g.\ \citet{Bertacca:2010ct}.
-Their distinctive feature is the existence of pressure perturbations in the rest frame of the quartessence, effectively originating a Jeans' length below which the growth of density inhomogeneities is impeded and the evolution of the gravitational potential is characterised by an oscillatory and decaying behaviour \citep[][]{Scherrer:2004au, Giannakis:2005kr, Bertacca:2007cv,Bertacca:2008uf, Piattella:2009kt, Camera:2009uz, Bertacca:2010mt, Camera:2010wm,Bertacca:2011in, Piattella:2011fv, Camera:2012sf, Raccanelli:2012gt}.
+On this topic, pioneering studies were made by e.g.\ \citet{Sahni:1999qe, Kamenshchik:2001cp, Bilic:2001cg} and have been further developed in Refs~\citep{Scherrer:2004au, Giannakis:2005kr, Bertacca:2007cv,Bertacca:2008uf}.
+For a recent review see \citet{Bertacca:2010ct} and subsequent works \citep{Bertacca:2010mt, Camera:2010wm, Bertacca:2011in,Camera:2012sf, Raccanelli:2012gt,Leanizbarrutia:2017afj}.
+The distinctive feature of this class of models is the existence of pressure perturbations in the rest frame of the quartessence, effectively originating a Jeans' length below which the growth of density inhomogeneities is impeded and the evolution of the gravitational potential is characterised by an oscillatory and decaying behaviour.